 Defend against the Madness of March with these safety tips for preventing injuries and accidents during tournament time, or any time.

-In the kitchen: Sharpen knives, require use of cut resistant mesh gloves and teach proper slicing techniques to prevent cuts and lacerations.
+- In the kitchen: Sharpen knives, require the use of cut-resistant mesh gloves and teach proper slicing techniques to prevent cuts and lacerations.

 - Behind the scenes: Ensure cleanliness with a front and back-of-the-store cleaning schedule.

 - Setting reasonable expectations: When demand is high, remind order takers to communicate increased delivery times to customers.
 Setting reasonable expectations with customers prevents your drivers from behaving in a reckless manner to meet deadlines.